jupyter/tmpnb/README.md

 ![tmpnb architecture](https://cloud.githubusercontent.com/assets/836375/5909206/f0b156da-a573-11e4-8e3f-f65dfe9d23b8.png)

-tmpnb, the temporary notebook service, launches a docker containers for each user that requests the base path.
+tmpnb launches a docker container for each user that requests one.
+In practice, this gets used to [provide temporary notebooks](https://tmpnb.org), demo the IPython notebook as part of [a Nature article](http://www.nature.com/news/interactive-notebooks-sharing-the-code-1.16261), or even [provide Jupyter kernels for publications](http://odewahn.github.io/publishing-workflows-for-jupyter/#1).

+People have used it at user groups, meetups, and workshops to provide temporary access to a full system without any installation whatsoever.

 #### Quick start